Omkarthipparthi/NL2SQL/README.md

-# 🧠 Natural Languageto-SQL Copilot
+# 🧠 Natural Language-to-SQL Copilot

-Natural Languageto-SQL Copilot helps users convert natural language questions into SQL queries, execute them on real databases, and interpret the results.
+Natural Language-to-SQL Copilot helps users convert natural language questions into SQL queries, execute them on real databases, and interpret the results.
 It removes SQL as a barrier to insights using AI-driven query generation and analysis.

 Add demo in future